- Pain relief from toothache, abscesses and dry socket

 What complications can develop from dry socket?

-The most common complication of dry socket is delayed healing.
-Infections may also occur but these might not be strictly associated with dry socket.
-If you develop any sign of infection, contact the dentist immediately.
+The most common dry socket complication is delayed healing.
+Infection may occur but might not be strictly associated with dry socket.
+If you develop signs of infection, contact the dentist immediately.
 The most common symptoms include: